StellarFw/stellar-framework.com/src/guide/websocket.md

 ### Error

-The `error` event is triggered when the an error occurs during a verb execution.
+The `error` event is triggered when an error occurs during a verb execution.

 ```javascript
 client.on('error', error => { })